onfoot/album/README.md

 I don't want to share my family photos with the "cloud" just because it's easier to do all those things.
 I'd like to be able to experience my private library in a way that's as easy and accessible as classic family albums, while adding some cool organizational features.

 This is a side-project with me having not much time, so if you stumble upon it and want to help in any way possible, pull requests, issues, ideas welcome.
-Knowledge of Go or HTML, CSS, Javascript, and probably React (or Aurelia?), will be useful.
+Knowledge of Go or HTML, CSS, Elm or React (that's still undetermined - anything single-page-web-"app"-capable is fine), will be useful.

 # Goals

-- Starring (favoriting photos), rating, tagging
+- Favoriting photos, rating, tagging
-- Thumbnails for JPEGs and RAW files (CR2 in particular)
+- Thumbnails for JPEGs and RAW files
-- Browsing all photos or only those matching certain criteria - be that search results, star, rating, tags
+- Browsing all photos or only those matching certain criteria - be that search results, favorite, rating, tags
-- Displaying photo metadata - shutter, aperture, iso, time taken, location (on a map perhaps?)
+- Displaying photo metadata - shutter, aperture, iso, time taken, location (on a map perhaps? one not requiring an per-app-API key would be nice)
 - Single `.dotfile` in photo directory root for thumbnails, metadata and index database
 - Metadata stored as plain text or json files
 - Make no other changes to photo directory structure